mumulean/shell/README.md

 guidance:

-1. Put makefile and my_shell in the folder
+1. Put makefile and my_shell in the folderwerwer

 2. then use terminal to run the two files